kajnorman/setupgpio_ubunturpi/README.md

 Now testing on ubuntu server 22.04 64-bit
 RPI4

-Script to update repositories and set permissions for using gpiozero on an ubuntu server installed on Rpi.
+##Script to update repositories and set permissions for using gpiozero on an ubuntu server installed on Rpi.

-First:
+###First
 1.Flash sd-card,
 2.logon,
 3.set keyboard (sudo nano /etc/default/keyboard),